Hyperspace, ghosts, and colourful cubes — Jon Crabb on the work of Charles Howard Hinton and the cultural history of higher dimensions.

 He had said that the geometry of the dream-place he saw was abnormal, non-Euclidian, and loathsomely redolent of spheres and dimensions apart from ours. — H. P. Lovecraft, The Call of Cthulhu (1928)

-Hinton’s ideas gradually pervaded the cultural milieu over the next thirty years or so – prominently filtering down to the Cubists and Duchamp.
-The arts were affected by two distinct interpretations of higher dimensionality: on the one hand the idea as a spatial, geometric concept is readily apparent in early Cubism’s attempts to visualise all sides of an object at once, while on the other hand it also becomes a kind of all-encompassing mystical codeword used to justify avant-garde experimentation.
+Hinton’s ideas gradually pervaded the cultural milieu over the next thirty years or so — prominently filtering down to the Cubists and Duchamp.
+The arts were affected by two distinct interpretations of higher dimensionality: on the one hand, the idea as a spatial, geometric concept is readily apparent in early Cubism’s attempts to visualise all sides of an object at once, while on the other hand, it becomes a kind of all-encompassing mystical codeword used to justify avant-garde experimentation.
 “This painting doesn’t make sense?
 Ah, well, it does in the fourth dimension…” It becomes part of a language for artists exploring new ideas and new spaces.
-Apollinaire was amongst the first to write about the fourth dimension in the arts with his essay Les peintres cubistes in 1913, which veers from one interpretation to the other over the course of two paragraphs and stands as one of the best early statements on the phenomenon:
+Guillaume Apollinaire was amongst the first to write about the fourth dimension in the arts with his essay Les peintres cubistes in 1913, which veers from one interpretation to another over the course of two paragraphs and stands as one of the best early statements on the phenomenon:

 Until now, the three dimensions of Euclid’s geometry were sufficient to the restiveness felt by great artists yearning for the infinite.
 The new painters do not propose, any more than did their predecessors, to be geometers.
 But it may be said that geometry is to the plastic arts what grammar is to the art of the writer.
 Today, scientists no longer limit themselves to the three dimensions of Euclid.
 The painters have been led quite naturally, one might say by intuition, to preoccupy themselves with the new possibilities of spatial measurement which, in the language of the modern studios, are designated by the term: the fourth dimension. […]